Register a Company

 Once you know exactly how you'd like to set up your small business, it's time to get it registered.
-Your business structure determines who will be the key decision-makers for the business, how you'll pay taxes, and who is financially liable for the business.
+Your business structure determines who will be the key decision-makers for the business, how you'll pay taxes and who is financially liable for the business.

 Here are three business structures you may want to consider for your landscaping business:

 When you open up your landscaping business, you'll quickly find that successful marketing is a key tool to its success.
 In the initial stages, you'll need to invest more time and money into this side of the business.
-Once things get going, and if you provide a quality service, your reputation should speak for itself.
+But once things get going, and if you provide a quality service, your reputation should speak for itself.

-When it comes to landscaping no project is the same, which is why pricing up jobs can be a tricky task.
+With landscaping, no project is the same, which is why pricing up jobs can be a tricky task.
 To begin with, you'll need to decide which services your landscape business is going to provide.
 Will you be involved in planning and designing outdoor spaces, building structures, maintaining gardens or all three?